Good News Round-Up: What We’ve Achieved in the Past 10 Years

 The scheme has proved invaluable to the solar industry as well as our hopes for a low-carbon future.
 It just makes sense; you are rewarded for your efforts, and so you should be.
 Actually, it’s one of many government-funded ways you can get financial help for your panels.
 Hooray for government support.

 If you need more information about solar panels, the first thing you should look into is the FiT scheme.
-You can learn more about how it works here.

 The Paris Agreement